If you are asking for a payday loan refund, your credit record is often important and the Financial Ombudsman will normally ask for a copy of it.

 There are three main Credit Reference Agencies (CRAs): Experian, Equifax and Call Credit.
 Lenders can choose which CRAs they want to report to – some lenders report to one, some to two, some to all three.

-Find out how to check your records with each of the three CRAs here.
+Find out how to check your records with all three CRAs.
 Noddle is the free version of Call Credit.
 Clear Score is the free version of Equifax.
 If a lot seems to be “missing” from one credit report, get your credit reports from the other CRAs as well.

 “I’m worried because my credit record is bad”

 This doesn’t mean you are definitely going to win your complaint, but it helps.
 The ombudsman has to decide if you afford the loans and also should the payday lender have realised this?
-A poor credit record helps prove the first of these.
 If your lender credit checked you and saw a bad credit record that helps prove the second.

 “I’m worried because my credit record is good!”